CaiShilv/HiFi-VRIC/README.md

 Note that as mentioned in original [CompressAI](https://github.com/InterDigitalInc/CompressAI), "Inference on GPU is not recommended for the autoregressive models (the entropy coder is run sequentially on CPU)."
 So for inference of our model, please run on CPU.

+## Citation
+If you find this work useful for your research, please cite:
+'''
+@inproceedings{cai2022high,
+  title={High-Fidelity Variable-Rate Image Compression via Invertible Activation Transformation}, author={Cai, Shilv and Zhang, Zhijun and Chen, Liqun and Yan, Luxin and Zhong, Sheng and Zou, Xu}, booktitle={Proceedings of the 30th ACM International Conference on Multimedia}, pages={2021--2031}, year={2022}
+}
+'''